 Look up the most famous missing persons cases of the 20th century and you find Amelia Earhart, Jimmy Hoffa, Richard Colvin Cox of Mansfield, Ohio.

-All of this happened in 1950—he was Senior High Class of ’46—and if he is still alive today Dick Cox would be 91 years old.
+All of this happened in 1950—he was Senior High Class of ’46—and if he is still alive today Dick Cox would be in his 90s.
 No one really knows.
 Well, somebody knows and that’s what this is about.

 During the first years of the Cox disappearance—while he would be presumed alive and absent-without-leave—the FBI, the CID, and the newly organized CIA, conducted an all-out nationwide search.
 Even after the seven-year deadline, when he could be officially declared dead, the investigation lived on.